cncf/clomonitor/CONTRIBUTING.md

     Signed-off-by: Joe Smith <joe.smith@example.com>
 ```

 Notice how the `Author` and `Signed-off-by` lines match.
-If they do not match the PR will be rejected by the automated DCO check.
+If they do not match, the PR will be rejected by the automated DCO check.

-If more than one person contributed to a commit than there can be more than one `Signed-off-by` line where each line is a signoff from a different person who contributed to the commit.
+If more than one person contributed to a commit, then there can be more than one `Signed-off-by` line where each line is a signoff from a different person who contributed to the commit.